 My day goes so much better when I have all seven hours of sleep.

 When I realized I had to be in bed by 10:30 P.M. each night, I suddenly was super motivated to get my kids in bed on time so I actually had some time to spend with my husband and wind down at the end of the day.

-I read aloud to my boys every night, and they know I will not read if it’s past 8:30 P.M.
+I read aloud to my boys every night, and they know I will not read if it’s past 8:30 P.M (during the school year).
 We start getting them ready for bed around 7:30 P.M. so that their nightly routines are done by 8 P.M. and we can read together.
 My goal is to be done reading by 8:30 P.M. so I have two full hours before I’m in bed.